 Microsoft Edge displays pdfs every two pages

-The Chromium-based Microsoft Edge browser can view the files every two pages.
+Chromium-based Microsoft Edge browser can view pdf files every two pages.
 This feature is currently only available in Canary.

-Most modern web browsers include the ability to display PDF documents.
+Most modern web browsing include the ability to display PDF documents.
 This is a handy feature as it ensures that PDF files can be viewed instantly, without the need to use third-party applications or an online service.
-Microsoft Chromium-based web browser is no exception to the rule.
+Microsoft's Chromium-based web browser is no exception to the rule.
 The classic version of Edge supports native PDF reading.

-The of the Canary version of Microsoft Edge can enable a feature that extends the functionality of the PDF viewer.
-Currently, it is only possible to view one sheet at a time and the down to turn pages.
+Users of the Canary version of Microsoft Edge can enable a feature that extends the PDF viewing mode.
+Currently, it is only possible to view one sheet at a time and scroll down to turn pages.
 With the new feature enabled two PDF sheets are displayed side by side and this is extremely useful on wide screens as it fits more content on the screen at the same time.

 The side by side feature is not exclusive to Edge, as it is a Chromium feature as well is already part of Google Chrome.
 However, Microsoft Edge users who use the web browser to view PDF documents may find this feature useful.